shallowmind32/shallowmind32.github.io/_posts/2017-12-31-tree-regularization.md

 We should think of interpretability as <u>human simulatability</u>.
 A model is <u>simulatable</u> if a human can <i>take in input data together with the parameters of the model and in <b>reasonable</b> time, step through every calculation required to make a prediction</i> (<i>Lipton 2016</i>).

 This is rather strict but powerful definition.
 Going back to a hospital ecosystem: given a simulatable model, doctors can easily check every step the model is taking against their own expert knowledge, and even reason about things like fairness and systemic bias in the data.
-This allows practictioners to help improve models in a positive feedback loop.
+This allows practitioners to help improve models in a positive feedback loop.

 ## Decision Trees are simulatable.